dlccyes/CollegeNotes/docs/UIUCNotes/CS425 Distributed Systems.md

     - seed: node with all blocks of a file
     - leecher: node with some blocks of a file
 - local rarest block first: download least replicated block first
+- incentive sharing - tit for tat bandwidth usage
-- incentive to share: provide blocks to neighbors providing best download rate in the past
+    - provide blocks to neighbors providing best download rate in the past
+    - incentivize nodes to provide good download rates
 - choking: limit number of concurrent uploads

 ### Chord